 The purpose of these guidelines is to describe best practices for ecodesign and energy labelling market surveillance.
-The guidelines have primarily been formulated based on collected information and experiences and analyses gained within the ECOPLIANT project.
+The guidelines have primarily been formulated based on collected information and experiences and analyses gained within the ECOPLIANT and EEPLIANT projects.

-This is not the final version of these guidelines.
 As experiences and practices amongst ecodesign and energy labelling MSAs continue to evolve over time, these best practice guidelines will be developed further to reflect those changes.